nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/06_OIDC_DeepDive.md

 * **End-User (Resource Owner):** The human logging in.
 * **Relying Party (RP):** The Client application (e.g., BudgetApp).
 It "relies" on the OpenID Provider to verify the user's identity.
 * **OpenID Provider (OP):** The Authorization Server that supports OIDC (e.g., Google, Okta, MoneyGuard IAM).
 It authenticates the user and issues the tokens.
+When Alice went to use BudgetApp, BudgetApp redirected her to the OP.
+The OP is the server that said, "Hi Alice, please enter your password."
+Once she did, the OP is the entity that created the Access Token and handed it back to be used with BudgetApp.

 #### Tokens